snairdesai/snairdesai.github.io/_pages/about.md

 I previously served as a predoctoral research fellow at the [Stanford Institute for Economic Policy Research][Stanford Institute for Economic Policy Research] (SIEPR) with Professor [Matthew Gentzkow][Matthew Gentzkow], and as a full-time research assistant at the [Brown University School of Public Health][Brown University School of Public Health Incubator Lab] with Dean [Ashish Jha][Ashish Jha].
 I earned my BA at the University of Southern California, where I studied Economics and Political Science.

+Check out my latest working papers from the Facebook and Instagram Election Studies project:

+1. [The Effects of Political Advertising on Facebook and Instagram before the 2020 US Election][The Effects of Political Advertising on Facebook and Instagram before the 2020 US Election]

+2. [The Effect of Deactivating Facebook and Instagram on Users' Emotional State][The Effect of Deactivating Facebook and Instagram on Users' Emotional State]

 *Click below to access my Michigan Economics website.*

 <style>